JJguri/cv/content/authors/kamali/_index.md

   icon_pack: ai
   link: https://www.researchgate.net/profile/Bahareh_Kamali2

-- icon: linkedin
+- icon: cv
-  icon_pack: fab
+  icon_pack: ai
-  name: Academic
   url: https://www.bkamali.com/

 # Link to a PDF of your resume/CV from the About widget.